 After settling in the new community they lived in rooming houses or homes that the company provided, or built new homes for their families in the neighborhood.
 Just after the opening of the steel mill, the settlement of Humphry was renamed Youngstown – on July 19, 1905 in honor of the steel town in Ohio.

 In 1907 Youngstown was annexed to Seattle.
 The name remains the identity of the micro-neighborhood where the development is located, yet is rarely used in the community.
 As families moved in, Youngstown needed a school.
 In 1906 the steel mill provided a room that could function as a school and 70 children attended on the first day.
 The brick Youngstown School was built in 1917.
 In 1939 it was renamed Cooper after Frank B Cooper (Superintendent of Seattle Schools in the early 1900’s) who was well known for his progressive approach to education known as “The Seattle Way.”

-For 80 years, Youngstown/Cooper School provided education for the children of the North Delridge neighborhood.
+For over 70 years the Youngstown/Cooper School provided education for the children of the North Delridge neighborhood.
 For generations, the Youngstown School/Cooper School has been at the heart of the neighborhood and has always been a symbol of hard work and success.
-Today the School is the Youngstown Cultural Arts Center and is a vibrant community focused on the arts, youth and sustainable initiatives.
+Today the Youngstown Cultural Arts Center and is a vibrant community focused on the arts, youth and sustainable initiatives.